Research assistantships, teaching assistantships, and fellowships

-RAs are available during the summer as well as the rest of the academic year.
-The academic-year stipend rate also applies in the summer.
+The department supports students in the doctoral program with RA or TA appointments.
+With a few exceptions, the stipend for research assistantships (RAs), teaching assistantships (TAs), and fellowships is $3,124 per month (2022-23).
+Students on RA and TA appointments are exempt from most tuition and fees and are covered by medical insurance.
+RAs are also available during the summer at the same stipend rate.
 Moreover, if a student comes to the Department with a fellowship carrying a stipend below the prevailing departmental rate, the Department will provide a supplementary fellowship to bring the total to the prevailing rate.

 Supported students must register for 10 or more credits per quarter and make satisfactory progress toward their degree.
 Regardless of the form of support, students are expected to work on their thesis research projects.

 All Ph.D.-track students must serve as a TA at some time during their UW tenure.
 Doctoral students usually serve for 3 quarters but may be required to serve for more.
 Each TA works closely with one or more faculty members, assisting in grading, handling undergraduate laboratory instruction, quiz sections, etc. The typical TA workload averages 20 hours per week.